chrrrisw/kmel_db/kmel_db_format.md

                                           ^68 Start of unknown 3
                                                     ^6c Start of TPE1 index

-The int at offset 0x70 is the offset to the performer (TPE1) table.
+The int at offset 0x70 is the offset to the performer (TPE1) name table.<br>
+The int at offset 0x74 is the offset to the performer (TPE1) title table.<br>
+The int at offset 0x78 is the offset to an unknown table.<br>
 The int at offset 0x7c is the offset to the album (TALB) index.

     1.xxd:0000070:    4d02 0000 6702 0000 6902 0000 6b02 0000  M...g...i...k...
     2.xxd:0000070:    3403 0000 4e03 0000 5203 0000 5603 0000  4...N...R...V...